WinPlay02/GitCraft/readme.md

 meta, put the JSON files of these versions (e.g. 1_16_combat-0.json) into the "extra-versions" directory
 ```

+## Version Manifest Source
+- The manifest provider source is changeable, `ManifestProvider` needs to be extended.
+- By default, the version manifest information is fetch from [Mojang](https://piston-meta.mojang.com/mc/game/version_manifest_v2.json)
+- Known extra versions are fetched from mojang or other sources (like archive.org).

 ## Fork / Changes
 - This repository was originally forked from [dexman545/GitCraft](https://github.com/dexman545/GitCraft)